karuppiah7890/run-it/stories/api-to-run-with-docker-container.md

 We actually also get logs for the pull ! :)

 So, run is basically - create a container and then start it

+Now, for the API - I can't keep the client waiting for a long time till the API server talks to Docker engine, pulls images, create a container, start it, and get logs etc

+The API is to run a container.
+It can be an asynchronous operation - so, we can let the API server send back the response immediately after it captures the operation - "run a container"

+I think we will have to think about server, worker model.
+As it doesn't make sense for the server to take care of talking to the platform too and doing asynchronous tasks.
+But anyways, for now I'll let the server codebase itself do it, and see how it can be better managed with a separate worker process, running as a separate binary and maybe even in a different machine, to enable a distributed system.
+We might need some queues for such stuff

+Server -> Job Queue -> Worker

+Worker would listen and look for Jobs in the Job Queue and pick up the Job if one is present.
+We would also need to understand how to provide the Job status - container run failed etc. Probably more of a futuristic thing.
+Anyways.
+For now, every operation can be a separate job - run container, get status, get logs etc

+Also, there could be more than one worker.
+If one worker picks up a job, it should not be picked up by another.
+If a worker fails to run a job due to some worker issue, then another worker can pick it up and run again.
+But those are some extreme cases

+For now, I plan to have an in-memory job queue using channels maybe and an in-memory worker module as part of the api server binary :)